 Build Powerful Sentence Starters Framework

-The best place to start is a framework for generating the right kinds of blog ideas.
-A framework is a clear plan that answers a specific need, typically consisting of a series of questions.
+The best place to start is a framework for generating the right blog ideas.
+A framework is a clear plan that answers a specific need, typically consisting of questions.
 We can apply this framework to blogging for six significant benefits:

 Increase in the number of blog posts

 - Brand loyalty

 By themselves, each of these benefits provides loads of potential for blogging.
 However, when we put it all together, the cumulative effect of these six benefits is massive.
 Out of the top ten websites globally, only four listed their blogging strategy on their website’s homepage.

 The likelihood of someone visiting a second website from which a blogger has been externally linked (i.e., ranking for that brand name) is only a third of that for a website ranking as highly as Forbes with its 2011 “best blogs” list

 39% of the top ten websites‘ blogging strategies “only target a specific niche audience.